-Rehearsal for both baccalaureate and commencement will take place in the PLC Arena promptly at 4 p.m. on Friday, May 18 and will last 30 minutes if students arrive on time.
-Those who are unable to attend must inform the Office of Student Life and Learning in advance.
+Rehearsal for both Baccalaureate and Commencement will take place in the PLC Arena promptly at 3:45 p.m. on Friday, May 15 and will last 45 minutes if students arrive on time.
+Those who are unable to attend must inform Student Life and Learning in advance.
 Please email StudentLife@gcc.edu to do so.

-The cap and gown you ordered in the fall will be given to you at rehearsal.
-Students who are unable to attend rehearsal should make arrangements to have someone else pick up their cap and gown.
-Student regalia will otherwise remain on the student’s seat in the PLC Arena until Commencement Day.
+The cap and gown you provided measurements for during registration in the fall will be distributed to you at rehearsal.
+Students who are unable to attend rehearsal should make arrangements to have someone else retrieve their cap and gown.
+Student regalia will otherwise remain on the student’s seat in the PLC Arena until Commencement.

-Graduating students will receive three general admission tickets to the Arena for each ceremony and three general admission tickets for additional seating in the IM Room.
-Tickets will be placed in student mailboxes on May 4, 2018.
+Graduating students will receive three (3) general admission tickets to the Arena for each ceremony and four general admission tickets for additional seating in the IM Room.
+Tickets will be placed in student mailboxes on May 3, 2020.
 Barring extreme weather, the College is committed to holding these ceremonies outdoors even if there is some rain.
 If, however, a ceremony is held indoors, all guests must present tickets in order to be seated.
-Seating will open at 5:45 p.m. on Friday for baccalaureate and at 8:45 a.m. on Saturday for commencement whether indoors or out.
+Seating will open at 5:45 p.m. on Friday for Baccalaureate and at 8:45 a.m. on Saturday for Commencement whether indoors or out.

 Any special needs requests for guests such as wheelchair access, sign language interpreter, etc. must be submitted in advance using this online form.
-This form will be available beginning on March 25, and requests should be submitted on or before Monday, April 30.
-Please feel free to contact the Office of Student Life & Learning with any questions you might have.
+This form will be available beginning on March 25, and requests should be submitted on or before Monday, April 29.
+Please feel free to contact StudentLife@gcc.edu with any questions you may have.
 Ticketing requirements apply.

-The College will provide livestream coverage of both ceremonies for anyone who is unable to attend.
-Details coming soon.
+The College will provide live-streaming coverage of both ceremonies for anyone who is unable to attend.

 Undergraduate students must vacate their room within 24 hours of their last exam unless they are the sibling of a graduating senior.
-If you have a sibling who is planning to stay on campus through commencement, we ask that you’d please email their name(s) to the Office of Student Life & Learning so that their ID card can be coded to remain active through May 19 and access can be granted to dining facilities.
-There is no need for them to sign up for pre-intersession.
+If you have an undergraduate sibling who is planning to stay on campus through Commencement, May 16, we’d ask that you let us know.
+This will allow us to program their ID card for access to their residence hall and College dining facilities through 6 p.m. on May 16.
+There is no need for your sibling to sign-up for pre-intersession.

-Following the approximately 90-minute commencement ceremony, a luncheon will be offered in MAP Dining Hall for graduates and their guests.
-Tickets for guests are available for $10.50 each ($5.50 for ages 4-12) and must be purchased in advance.
-The link for purchase will be available on this page between Monday, March 26 and Monday, April 30.
+Following the approximately 90-minute Commencement Ceremony, a luncheon will be offered in MAP Dining Hall for graduates and their guests.
+Tickets for guests are available at $11.50 each ($5.75 for ages 4-12) and must be purchased in advance on this page between Monday, March 25 and Monday, April 29.
 Please make your reservations early as there are a limited number of tickets available, and tickets will not be sold at the door.
 If luncheon tickets are purchased, they will be included in the graduation packet placed in your student mailbox.